meinside/telegram-janet-repl-bot/README.md

 This bot accepts messages only from allowed telegram usernames,

-but is not free from bad messages, (eg. infinite loops, malicious shell commands, etc.)
+but is not free from bad messages, (eg. intentional infinite loops, malicious shell commands, etc.)

 so be careful not to blow up your servers :-)